Ralph Durand: Travels in Australia and Africa

 When Durand arrived in Sydney in late 1892, his aunt concluded that the bespectacled 'shy clumsy dreamer' was totally unsuited to life on a cattle station and found him a job in a bank instead.
 She eventually relented, and persuaded a cattle station owner to take him on for a six-month trial, at the end of which he was sacked.
 He spent five years in Australia during which he bought shares in a tin-mining venture, worked as sheep shearer, a sugar plantation coolie, cook to a party of cattle drovers and labourer to a feckless Irish farmer.
 He eventually found a job as a tutor to two boys, and was able to find time to devote to writing.
 He wrote poetry, short stories and articles, one of which was published in the Sydney Bulletin.

 In 1897, he came into an inheritance, and travelled to Salisbury (now Harare, Zimbabwe) and with his brother started a business trading cattle between Nyasaland and Salisbury.
 He left this venture after a severe illness, and after a period of recovery travelled to South Africa, where he joined Thornycroft's Mounted Infantry, with which he served in the Boer War.
 Following his discharge, he spent a year as a teacher at Michaelhouse School in Kwazulu Natal, before returning to England to concentrate on becoming a writer.

 Marriage

 Soon after his return from his travels, he met Violet Picton Warlow, and they were married in 1904.
 Her father, Colonel John Picton Warlow, had inherited Ewenny Priory and changed his name to Picton Turbervill as a condition of his inheritance.
 Violet was his eldest daughter in a large family which included Edith Picton-Turbervill, one of the first female members of parliament.

-In 1933, they adopted Rosemary Edmondes, the disabled grand-daughter of Violet's older brother Charles.
+In 1933, they adopted Rosemary Edmondes, the disabled granddaughter of Violet's older brother Charles.